PLATINUM2023

 United Way is the most efficient, transparent organization that you can support.
 Between volunteer time, in-kind resources, and leveraged partnerships, United Way multiplies the value of each gift exponentially to accomplish the greatest impact in the community.
 United Way mobilizes nearly 1,500 volunteers on the ground locally each year.

 We have made great progress.
 We have expanded our Financial Opportunity Center which provides budget coaching and financial literacy support to ALICE households.
 We have launched a matched savings, asset-building initiative to help families begin to save for emergencies.
-We made major investments in the area of food insecurity, partnering with the CT Food Bank to bring monthly Mobile Food Pantries to our three largest communities - Danbury, Stamford and New Milford.
-We have expanded our support of early childhood slots and invested in afterschool and enrichment activities for ALICE households.
-We also serve as the backbone organization for the Stamford Cradle to Career collective impact initiative aimed at eliminating the achievement gap in Stamford, CT.
+We made major investments in the area of food insecurity through the Healthy Savings Program, which offers substantial discounts at the grocery store that help shoppers with limited budgets increase their purchasing power and put more fresh, nutritious food on their tables.
+431 new households enrolled in the Healthy Savings program in fiscal year 22-23, with a total of 2,238 households enrolled since the launch of the program.
+We have also expanded our support of early childhood slots and invested in afterschool and enrichment activities for ALICE households.
+We also serve as the backbone organization for the Stamford Cradle to Career, Bridgeport Prospers, and the Danbury collective impact initiatives aimed at eliminating the achievement gap in Stamford, Bridgeport, and Danbury, CT.

 How we listen